 This jumpsuit was my find of the season

 1. Jumpsuits are comfortable for plane rides and popular for Saturday shopping and brunches.
-Jumpsuits were my big fashion discovery for 2015.
+I've been to stores that sell nothing but jumpsuits in Mexico.

 3. A nice leather jacket (unless you are visiting the coast in the summer) can make any tee-shirt look good.
 Leave the fleece at home unless you’re hiking El Chichón.
 Denim jackets, blue or white, look good too and can come in handy for the unseasonable, unexpected cold snap.

 4. A pure white tee-shirt and a pure black tee-shirt.
+(When Mexican women do white, it's blindingly white.)
 Purchase cool graphic tee-shirts when you get to Mexico from one of the boutiques.
 Stick with shirts made with natural fibers that breathe and rinse out better in a sink.
 Carry both long and short-sleeved tees.

 5. Short boots, perhaps with inserts or arch supports for walking.
 If I can make a pair of excruciating Salomon ski boots comfortable for a whole day with special foot beds, you can do the same with a pair of reasonably stylish boots.
 Don't forget to break them in before you leave.